 8. Be Organised With Your Packing

 Packing may seem like a real tough task to overcome, especially because you are going away for a long time, but the best thing to do in this situation is to be as organised as possible.
 Another great tip is to just pack the things that you want.
 Once you are there, you can always buy the things you need as you go along.
+Here’s a list of the top 25 travel packing hacks and tips!

 9. Tidy Up Any Loose Ends Before You Go